AndrewPiroli/RRD-Treadmill/README.md

  It's way faster!

-This bad boy takes RRD files that have been dumped to XML, installs a new step and heartbeat in there, and duplicates the records enough times to keep the timescale accurate.
+This bad boy takes RRD files that have been dumped to XML, installs a new step and heartbeat in there, and duplicates/removes the records enough times to keep the timescale accurate.

 Use at your own risk!